snowdj/stochastic_process_notes/_posts/2014-01-19-notes-lecture5.md

 <img src="{{ site.url }}/images/auxv-move4.jpg" alt="Drawing" style="width: 400px;"/>

-Here the persons represent datapoints, and the left-hand-side represents a decision tree.
+Here the persons represent datapoints, and the right-hand-side represents a decision tree.
 Since the $\beta\_c \sim \betarv(1, \alpha\_0)$, and that each decision in the decision tree is multinomial, we get by multinomial-dirichlet conjugacy:
     \begin{eqnarray}
     \P(\ud \pi\_c| \text{ rest except for } u) = \betarv(\ud \pi\_i; a\_c, b\_c)
     \end{eqnarray}